tamaskenez/minuniq/README.md

 - Optimization: Using more complex requests could reduce the number of requests the frontend is calling.
 - Non-API files and admin operations should be protected in the deployed backend.
-- Unit testing could be done in an isolated way (instead of the current interleaved way) by supplying snapshots to the tests.
+- Unit testing should be done in an isolated way (instead of the current interleaved way) by supplying snapshots to the tests.
 - Send email to participants when game finished.
 - Google authentication tests are missing.
-- Emails should not be stored.
+- Email addresses should not be stored.
 Instead: retrieve email on session start and store with session.
-- Backend should not always call Google Auth services.
+- Backend should not call Google Auth services in each request.
 Instead, use session-id to track which user is logged in.